Upper Burnie, Tasmania

 Upper Burnie is a residential locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
 The locality is about 3 km south of the town of Burnie.
 The 2016 census recorded a population of 1821 for the state suburb of Upper Burnie.

 It is a suburb of Burnie in north-west Tasmania.
 It is situated on the hill above Burnie accessed via Mount Street.

-There is a Woolworths Supermarket and the Top of the Town Hotel Motel.

 History

 Upper Burnie was gazetted as a locality in 1966.

 Geography

 Alexander Creek forms part of the eastern boundary.

 Road infrastructure

 Route B18 (Mount Street) runs through from north-west to south-east.

 Education

 The Upper Burnie Primary School existed up until 2009 until it was merged with Acton and Brooklyn Primary Schools and a new school was built on the grounds of the Parklands High School.